 This post contains affiliate links.
 If you click & make a purchase, I receive a commission!
 Thanks!
 Read my full disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 The end of the year is traditionally a time for setting new goals and looking ahead.
 And I am right there with you!
 But first, I think it is very helpful to do a yearly review.

 Remember the old adage, “Those who don’t learn from history are doomed to repeat it?”
 That applies to your personal life as well as to big historical events.
 Even if you’ve already started (or finished) setting your goals for next year, you can still benefit from doing a yearly review.

 And before we go any farther, let me just say this: you can also do monthly reviews, quarterly reviews, even weekly or daily reviews if you want.
 The purpose is the same: to learn from the past so you can have a better future.

 In doing research for this post, I found several lists of questions to ask yourself.
 These question lists contained anywhere from 10 to 100 questions.
 I could handle 10 – but 100?
 I’d quit just thinking about it.

 That said, I do have several questions that I ponder in doing a yearly review.
-However, I don’t usually write out my answers.
-I find that a list is so effective for me.
-I need a list of the good, the bad, and the ugly.
-Then, I can look forward and plan ahead.
+However, I don’t usually write out my answers in complete sentences.
+I find that a list is most effective for me.

 In the post on The Goal Setting Process, I shared the eight areas of life that I focus on when making goals.
 You can add, subtract, or completely change these areas.
 And if you don’t know where to start, these might give you some ideas.